ewhicher/matter/content/collections/pages/home.md

 testimonials:
   -
     id: ld8z7sjd
-    quote: "I'm speechless.
-We achieved more in the last 10 days than have in the last 6-months"
+    quote: 'We achieved more in the last few weeks than have in the last 6-months'
     logo: clients/testimo/diagio-logo-small.png
     type: testimonial
     enabled: true
-    name: 'Gina Norton'
+    name: 'Sashi Sangala'
-    role: 'Global Digital Director'
+    role: 'Global Commercial Strategy and Transformation Director' -
-  -
     id: ld8z928s
     quote: 'We inject momentum into important projects and light fires in the bellies of the people and teams we work with.'